Get help with ordering, delivery, and returns.

 If you have further questions, please contact us.

 Working in the mill requires our undivided attention (and is also super loud) so we can only accept visitors by appointment.

-If you're interested in a tour, shoot us an email and we'll make sure to let you know when we add tours to our schedule.
+If you're interested in a tour, email us at firstname.lastname@example.org and we'll make sure to let you know when we add tours to our schedule.

 Our parking lot is behind 87 Maple Street.
 Coming from I-89, you will drive past Junction Fiber Mill and then turn left after Funkalicious.
 Do not park in the driveway directly to the left of our building.

 We have a map with clear instructions on our Contact page.

 For more information about custom processing, see our Processing page.

 Our carder requires that staple (fiber) length to be between 2 and 6 inches.
 Additionally, we cannot accept fiber from animals that have been bedded in wood shavings as they’re next to impossible to get completely out of a fleece and will ruin our carder.

 Download our Pricing & Order Form on our Processing page for the most up to date pricing and job minimums.